jan-lehmkuhl/FreeCAD-CfdOf-workflow/README.md

 These command writes text files to the subfolders `meshCase` into the directory specified in the CfdOF-Plugin-Settings.
 These files can be executed afterwards with OpenFOAM to build the mesh.

+#### verify your output
+Now remove the folder `meshCase` and export it again, to verify the correct output path of the [FreeCAD-CfdOF-Plugin](doc/installation-instructions/freecad-cfdof.md#set-output-directory).

 ### Step 3: creating/modifying the cfd setup
 The initialization was already done by the mesh creation process.